tony-aw/tinycodet/README.md

 - Infix operators for In-place modifying string arithmetic.
 - Infix operators for In-place modifying string sub-setting.
 - The in-place modifying unreal replacer operator.
+- Infix operators for custom row- and column-wise sorting of matrices.
 - `stri_locate_ith`: The stringi R package has a “locate_all” function, but no “locate_ith” function.
 The tidyoperators package adds the `stri_locate_ith` function, which uses the same naming and argument